-Anti-aging skin care is all the rage, as women everywhere are constantly on the prowl for the next best thing to keep wrinkles and sagging skin at bay.
+Anti-aging skin care is all the rage.
+People everywhere are constantly on the prowl for the next best thing to keep wrinkles and sagging skin at bay.
 And that’s part of the reason why Hyaluronic Acid is so damn popular.
 Sometimes called HA, this naturally produced acid isn’t like most of the other skincare acids you know and love.
 Instead, it’s a skin plumping, complexion hydrating hero that’s known to be one of the most renowned anti-aging and moisturizing ingredients.
 Here’s all the reasons why.

 What is hyaluronic acid?

 Hyaluronic Acid is widely available for tons of uses.
 It’s used in gel form to treat mouth sores, as an oral medication to ease the symptoms of osteoarthritis, and as a liquid during eye and cataract surgeries.

 You’ve also probably heard about Botox and facial fillers.
 Did you know that these injectable skin plumpers and wrinkle-fixers are actually filled with Hyaluronic Acid?
 Yep.
 Companies such as Allergan’s Botox, Juvéderm and Ultra Plus incorporate hyaluronic acid in their formulas that are injected into the skin to treat fine lines and wrinkles.